blockapps/track-and-trace/README.md

 Demo app that uses STRATO to track products through a supply chain using OAuth and Private chains.

+SER-106_Upload branch contains Upload to External Storage feature

+HOST_IP/exstorage contains new UI.
+Enter an absolute path and press upload to receive the JSON response from api call displayed on UI

 ## Setup

 ### Pre-requisites